 Let’s get into the mind of a publisher and layout before you reasons why a publisher might reject a manuscript multiple times:

 1. Publishing a book with out-of-the-box ideas

-When you have a question, how to publish a book that has out of the box theme?
+When you have a question, how to publish a book that has an out-of-the-box theme?
 This type of rejection often happens to fiction books, short story collections, and poetry.
 If you have a unique story, some companies may be wary of publishing it.
 In the mind of a publisher, there’s always a chance that it won’t do well.
 If you have an idea that’s never been popular before or as of then there’s no dedicated market for the theme of your book this scares publishers off.
 This isn’t your fault, and you should consider the self-publishing route if you’re concerned.

 When Amish Tripathi came up with his first book, he was told that no one would be interested in mythology.
 Over 20 publishers rejected him.
 He and his agent ultimately had to self-publish before Westland Books picked him.
 Now, ten years later, his books are one of the fastest-selling in India.
 His idea was unique and scared off many publishers, including some of the biggest names.
 His writing paid off in the end.

 2. Who is the right publisher for my book?

 Do your research!
 You might have a great romance novel, but if you pitch your book to a publisher who is focused on sci-fi books, you’re bound to get rejected.
 When sending your draft out to publishers, go through their website, and find their recent books and bestsellers.
 They want to find the book with the right fit for their brand, and many publishers list their preference of genre.